GekkaSaori/DPB4B/README.md

 ## FAQ
 0. Q: Why didn't you update the PDF file for a long time though you **DID** update your source code?

-   A: Because the PDF file is huge, so it takes a long time to upload the file.
+   A: Because the PDF file is huge, so it takes a long time (and hard) to upload the PDF file (especially in China), and I am too lazy to upload it. :P

 1. Q: Why no English version?